steinwurf/steinwurf-docs/source/unittest.rst

 Adding a new test
 -----------------

-When adding a new feature to Kodo it is a good idea to also add a corresponding unit test.
-The source code for the different unit tests are placed in the ``test/src`` folder of the Kodo project.
+When adding a new feature to a library, it is a good idea to also add a corresponding unit test.
+The source code for the different unit tests are placed in the ``test/src`` folder of the project.

-All files with a ``.cpp`` file extension in the ``test/src`` will automatically be included in the test executable produced when building Kodo with waf.
+All files with a ``.cpp`` file extension in the ``test/src`` will automatically be included in the test executable produced when building the project with waf.

 In general we follow these guidelines regarding the unit tests: